GSA/asis/README.md

 ### Seed some image data

-You can bootstrap the system with some government Flickr/Instagram profiles to see the system working.
+You can bootstrap the system with some government Flickr/Instagram profiles and MRSS feeds to see the system working.
-Sample lists are in `config/instagram_profiles.csv` and `config/flickr_profiles.csv`.
+Sample lists are in `config/instagram_profiles.csv` and `config/flickr_profiles.csv` and `config/mrss_profiles.csv`.

     bundle exec rake oasis:seed_profiles